gunnarleffler/hydroJSON/README.md

 =========

 ## Synopsis
 A JSON based standard for interchanging hydro, meteorological and environmental data.
-The main goal of this standard is to have a common way of interchanging  and using HydroMet data via webservices.
-Given the ease with importing JSON formatted objects programattically, this standard has use cases in modeling as well.
+The main goal of this standard is to have a common way of interchanging  and using HydroMet data via web services.
+Given the ease with importing JSON formatted objects programmatically, this standard has use cases in modeling as well.

 ## Code Example